benitolopez/benitolopez/README.md

 ## About Me
 👋 Hi, I’m Benito Lopez!
 I’m a software engineer with over 10 years of experience and a solid background in both frontend and backend development.
-I’m passionate about solving problems, tackling challenging projects, and constantly learning.
+I’m passionate about solving problems and constantly learning.
 Over the years, I’ve worked on various projects, from contributing to popular products to building a successful SaaS business.
 I enjoy taking on challenges, developing custom features, and continuously learning new technologies.

 ## Technical Skills
 - Programming Languages: JavaScript, TypeScript, PHP, Go, Python